atet/learn/codec/README.md

 ## 0. Requirements

-* This tutorial was developed on Microsoft Windows 10, ffmpeg v4.2.1
+* This tutorial was developed on Microsoft Windows 10 and ffmpeg v4.2.1
    * **You must have administrative access on Windows**
    * `ffmpeg` is also available on Mac OS X and Linux